tintinrevient/time-capsule/non-fiction/the-knowledge-illusion/README.md

 * "My knowledge has to be full of **pointers** and **placeholders** rather than just **facts**."

+* "So little of what happens to us is undertood through **direct sensory experience**."

 <p float="left">
 	<img src="./pix/the-knowledge-illusion.jpg" width="500" />
 </p>